 Hourig Attarian, 2011-13, FQRSC, SSHRC, "'On Being Melez': Intergenerational Life Stories of Armenian Women".

 Stacey Zembrzycki, 2010-12, SSHRC, “Professionalizing Survival: The Politics of Public Memory among Holocaust Survivor-Educators.”

 Anna Sheftel, 2010-11, FQRSC, “Negotiating Family Narrative of Atrocity and Genocide.”

 Doctoral Students (15 in progress, 11 completed):

 Lisa Ndejuru, In Progress (ABD), PhD INDI, "Honoring Story: Speaking, Listening, Creating in the Aftermath of Violence."

-Piyusha Chatterjee, In Progress (ABD) PhD INDI, “Durgapur: Voices, memories and stories from a steel city in India.”
+Piyusha Chatterjee, In Progress (ABD) PhD INDI, “Busking in the Postindustrial City.”

 Pharo Sok, In Progress (ABD), History PhD, “Are you Cambodian?
 Oh, Pol Pot!” – Life Stories, Inter-generational Storytelling, and Countering Narratives in Khmer Montreal.”

-Brenda Fewster, In Progress, PhD INDI, "After Combat: Life Stories of Combat Veterans Transitioning from Military to Civilian Life."
+Brenda Fewster, In Progress (ABD), PhD INDI, "After Combat: Life Stories of Combat Veterans Transitioning from Military to Civilian Life."

 Kathryn Boschmann, In Progress, PhD History, "Faith and Space: Jews, Christians, and Muslims in Post-1945 Winnipeg."